AFactor/core-lib/readme.md

 7. In your catalogs.json , the catalog names and spaces should have the same ket as we are giving in job-configurations.json.

-8. Inside application.groovy , make the changes as losyed in PR.
+8. Inside application.groovy , make the changes as done in PR.
 Take the reference from discovery-api repo.